Waris Ahluwalia: Turban-related incident in Mexico City

 In February 2016, Ahluwalia stated he was barred from boarding an Aeroméxico flight due to his turban and that therefore he was delayed from flying home to attend New York Fashion Week.
 He called for education and cultural sensitivity at the Mexico City International Airport with regard to Sikhism and other religious headwear.

-Recognitions
+Recognition

 In 2010, Ahluwalia was listed among the International Best-Dressed List's honorees by Vanity Fair.